Egress Gateway Best Practices

 172.22.48.47 0.0.0.0/0 0.0.0.0 172.22.49.147

-Source IP is the Pod IP, Egress IP is the source IP used when traffic goes through the current node, 0.0.0.0 means the current node is not forwarding traffic for the corresponding Pod IP.
-If all are 0.0.0.0, it means no egress rules are selecting the current node.
+Source IP is the Pod IP, Egress IP is the source IP used when traffic leaves the current node.
+0.0.0.0 means the current node does not forward traffic for the corresponding Pod IP.
+If all entries show 0.0.0.0, no egress rule selects the current node.

-Egress Gateway traffic ultimately exits from the egress node.
-If the VPC route table of the subnet where the egress node is located has a 0.0.0.0/0 route pointing to a NAT gateway, traffic leaving the egress node for the internet will be intercepted by the NAT gateway, resulting in the egress IP being the NAT gateway's IP instead of the EIP bound to the egress node.
+Egress Gateway traffic ultimately leaves from the egress node.
+If the VPC route table associated with the egress node's subnet has a 0.0.0.0/0 route pointing to a NAT gateway, the traffic will be intercepted by the NAT gateway when leaving the public network, and the final egress IP will become the NAT gateway's IP instead of the egress node's EIP.

 Troubleshooting steps: